 Spiced Butternut Squash Bread

 This Butternut Squash Bread Recipe is moist, perfectly spiced, and easy to make.
-Made with whole wheat flour and applesauce, this recipe is on the healthier side – meaning it’s yours to enjoy anytime!
+Made with whole wheat flour and applesauce.
+The perfect on-the-go snack that goes great with a cuppa joe!

 I love this easy butternut squash bread recipe.
 With spices like cinnamon, ginger, nutmeg, and cloves, it’s a bit reminiscent of pumpkin bread with warm fall flavors.
 It is great all year round though so don’t get hung up on the fall flavor profile.
-Apple sauce helps to keep it super moist while also reducing the amount of oil used and I opted for whole wheat flour as a healthy swap.
+Apple sauce helps to keep it super moist while also reducing the amount of oil used.

 Enjoy this warm with some butter for breakfast or with some tea as dessert or an afternoon snack.
 Either way, it’s going to become a favorite!